Community Detection in Weighted Multilayer Networks with Ambient Noise: Discussion

-The development of \texttt{SBANM} opens up a bevy of methodological avenues.
-One immediate next step is to expand the study of PNC data to neuroimaging and genomics data.
-Such work is currently in progress for the PNC study to identify potentially jointly model neural and genetic influences in addition to symptoms.
-Another direction is in assessing significance or predictive power of the imputed clusters.
-More generally, these in-group and out-of-group interactions are related to mixed effects models for multimodal weighted networks that may serve as another perspective in the study longitudinal analysis of networks \cite{Snijders05modelsfor}.
+The development of \texttt{SBANM} opens up many methodological avenues.
+One immediate next step is to expand the study of PNC data to include neuroimaging and genomics data.
+Such work is currently in progress for the PNC study to identify and jointly model neural and genetic influences in addition to symptoms.
+Another direction is in assessing significance or predictive power of the clusters.
+More generally, these in-group and out-of-group interactions are related to mixed effects models for multimodal weighted networks that may serve as another perspective in the study \ch{of} longitudinal analysis of networks \cite{Snijders05modelsfor}.